 I asked my mother about it and she explained the history of what it was and what it was used for.

-And all the horses and riders that had gone before.
+The carriage rides and parties and get-togethers and all the horses and riders that had gone before.

 She was all about it.

 And festoon it with patriotic ribbons for patriotic holidays.